Brazzaville: Climate

 Brazzaville features a tropical wet and dry climate.
-Its wet season, which runs from October–May, is longer than its dry season, which covers the remaining months.
+Its wet season, which runs from October to May, is longer than its dry season, which covers the remaining months.
 Brazzaville's driest months, July and August, on average have no significant precipitation.
 Since Brazzaville is south of the equator, its dry season begins at around its "winter" solstice, which is the month of June.
 The city has relatively consistent temperatures throughout the course of the year.